cameronprater/emoji-java/README.md

 - `getAll` returns all the emojis
 - `isEmoji` checks if a string is an emoji
 - `containsEmoji` checks if a string contains any emoji

-Or get everything:

-- `getAll` returns all the emojis

 ### Emoji model